South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina Performance Insights (2022-23)

-- The Gamecocks had a +1057 scoring differential last season, topping opponents by 28.5 points per game.
-They put up 80.3 points per game, seventh in college basketball, and allowed 51.8 per contest to rank fourth in college basketball.
+- The Gamecocks' +1057 scoring differential last season (outscoring opponents by 28.5 points per game) was a result of putting up 80.3 points per game (seventh in college basketball) while allowing 51.8 per outing (fourth in college basketball).

-- Offensively, South Carolina tallied 80 points per game last season in conference action.
-As a comparison, its overall average (80.3 points per game) was 0.3 PPG higher.
+- With 80 points per game in SEC action, South Carolina scored 0.3 fewer points per game in conference games compared to its season average (80.3 PPG).

-- The Gamecocks posted 84.8 points per game at home last year.
-When playing on the road, they averaged 77.2 points per contest.

-- Defensively South Carolina was better at home last season, surrendering 46.9 points per game, compared to 54.2 when playing on the road.
+- South Carolina ceded 46.9 points per game at home last year, compared to 54.2 away from home.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.